thavinb/AmpRecon/README.md

 # AmpSeq

 Align data to specific amplicon panels, perform variant-calling, and produce genetic report cards.
+It was designed to work with amplicon-sequencing data from _Plasmodium falciparum_ and _P. vivax_.

 # Contents
 1. [Quick-Start Guide](#quick-start-guide)